Affiliate Statement and a Caveat

 Of course, most of us look for the cheese on top of the pizza.
 Some even add cheese over the toppings to give an extra finish.
 That cheese, melted over the sauce-topped crust means pizza.

 But not with Chicago-style.
 No, we consider the Chicago-style as an upside-down built pizza.
-On the crust, add the cheese first, then the toppings, followed by that thick, delicious tomato sauce.
+For the crust, add the cheese first, then the toppings, followed by that thick, delicious tomato sauce.

-If you top your pizza with the hefty dose of cheese, it would result in dark, burnt mozzarella.
+If you top your pizza with a hefty dose of cheese, it would result in dark, burnt mozzarella.
 But, by tucking the cheese beneath that herb-flavored sauce, you prevent that possibility.

 And so, this best deep-dish pizza needs extra time to bake to perfection.
 In fact, you need to plan at least 35 minutes of total baking time.
 But don’t worry.
 The flavor and texture make the wait worth the extra time.